 Security is amazing, and they will let you strip to your boxer shorts in public to attempt to get through the metal detector without it beeping. – Ade

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Riyadh King Khalid International Airport.

 What to Expect

-Riyadh King Khaled International Airport consists of five terminals (1, 2, 3, 4 and 5), though as of June 2019, only 1, 2 and 3 were in operation.
+Riyadh Airport (Code: RUH) consists of five terminals (1, 2, 3, 4 and 5), though as of June 2019, only 1, 2 and 3 were in operation.
 The terminals are connected by more than 1,100 metres (3,800 feet) of moving walkways contained in three link buildings.
 Food and shopping options can be found on the landside and airside of all three operational terminals, though the dining choices are considered “uninspiring” at best, and retail merchandise “expensive.”
 The airport has been undergoing near constant renovation and construction for years, and reviewers have recently begun describing the terminals as clean and efficient, though airport staff are sometimes rude and unhelpful.
 WiFi is available and there are plenty of mobile device charging stations.
 Comfort can be found through fee-based access to one of the airport’s first class lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Good to Know